2-day itinerary in Hiroshima and Miyajima

-Hiroshima is one of those must-see destinations on any trip to Japan
+Hiroshima is one of those places that you can't miss on any trip. trip to JaJapan.

 When I was planning the trip, I had my doubts.
 I worried that Hiroshima might be a somber, heavy place to visit—maybe even unsuitable for a trip with kids.
 How wrong I was!